the-argus/okaylib/README.md

       removing slice bounds checks in release mode
 - [ ] Create "minimum viable" ranges for forward, multipass, bidirectional, random access, and contiguous ranges, to test conformance of all the views
+- [ ] Add tests for all the views with a finite + random access range
 - [ ] Add better static asserts for when you use an invalid range with a pipe operator- right now errors come from inside the range adaptor closure